MSchmoecker/VNEI/README.md

 - `@Mod wood`: shows all items where the mod name contains `Mod` and the item name or description contains `wood`
 - `wood -iron` shows all items that contain `wood` but not `iron`
 - `#weapon`: shows all items that are weapons
+- `^carrot`: shows all items that can be crafted with carrot (or any ingredient that contains `carrot` in its name/description)

 ### UI Changes
 The mod name of every item is added to the tooltip.